NateEag/how-i-code/content/dates-and-times.rst

 Programs that deal with datetimes must choose a strategy for handling `timezones`_, as a datetime without a timezone is ambiguous.

-If such a program's users value simplicity and clarity over ease of use, record and show all times in `UTC`_.
-The US military uses this approach in their operations to avoid confusion over timezones, at the cost of having no correlation between time of day and exterior light.
+If a feature's users value simplicity and ease of coordination over ease of use, store and display all dates using a globally-configurable timezone, defaulting to `UTC`_.
+Make sure the timezone itself is clearly displayed in the displayed date and time objects.
+This technique is mainly useful in network server logs, as using a single explicit timezone reduces the complexity in communicating with other team members about when events happened.

 ..
 TODO Think about how to integrate these authors' observations about
    timezones: